 The Company maintains valuation allowances where it is more likely than not that all or a portion of a deferred tax asset will not be realized.
 In determining whether a valuation allowance is warranted, the Company evaluates factors such as prior earnings history, expected future earnings, carry back and carry forward periods and tax strategies that could potentially enhance the likelihood of the realization of a deferred tax asset.
 It is more likely than not that the results of future operations will generate sufficient taxable income to realize the deferred tax assets.
 For the year ended June 30, 2015, the increase in the valuation allowance of \$2,403 was primarily attributable to a valuation allowance placed upon certain net operating losses and credits which are unlikely to be utilized due to a change in the Company's tax structure that resulted in a decrease in expected tax liability for those states, and for a full valuation allowance on net operating losses generated in China, Netherlands and South Africa.
-For the year ended June 30, 2014, the valuation allowance on the deferred tax assets in foreign jurisdictions of China, Netherlands and South Africa.
+For the year ended June 30, 2014, the valuation allowance was primarily attributable to valuation allowance placed upon certain net operating losses and credits in certain state jurisdictions and full valuation allowance on the deferred tax assets in foreign jurisdictions of China, Netherlands and South Africa.